 John is also an adjunct professor at Capital University Law School where he teaches general proactice and has taught advanced evidence and trial advocacy.
 He is a frequent lecturer and has published numerous articles regarding trial practice.

-John’s wife, Anne, is a state representative and former mayor of Westerville.
+John’s wife, Anne, is a former state representative and former mayor of Westerville.
 They have three children and live in the city of Westerville, where they are active in charitable and political activities.
 For years, John was a volunteer firefighter with the Genoa Township Fire Department.